Vlissingen Navy Drydock: Dry dock for submarines

 O1 in the dry dock c.
 1905.

 In 1904 De Schelde laid down the submarine 'Luctor et Emergo', later known as HNLMS O 1.
 It was the first of a few dozen submarines built by De Schelde.
-It mean work for the old dry dock, as many of these early submarines did fit in the dry dock.
+It meant work for the old dry dock, as many of these early submarines did fit in the dry dock.
 In March 1906 she was repaired in the dry dock.
 In 1906 exploitation of Vlissingen dry dock was profitable.
 In April 1909 there was another statement that the dry dock could service only smaller ships, and that a bigger dry dock was desirable for the shipyard and city.
 In April 1911, the submarine HNLMS O 2 was in the dry dock, in which a shed was made to cover the submarine for the time being.

 In April 1936 De Schelde bought some land at the Steenen Beer in order to expand the dry dock.
 This was necessary because of the construction of the 84 m long Polish submarine Orzeł, laid down on 14 August 1936.
 This submarine was launched from the slipway in January 1938.
 So, the expansion was not necessary to build the submarine, but might have been thought of as a means to do maintenance on newer submarines.